szabgab/slides/ladino/ladino.md

 {id: expulsion-of-sefardic-jews}

 * 1492 from Spain
-* 1496 from Portugual as well
+* 1496 from Portugal as well

 * Spread to a lot of places in Western Europe, North Africa and the Ottoman Empire